-The Board has recommended the payment of a final dividend of HK\$0.67 per ordinary share (equivalent to approximately RMB0.63 per ordinary share) for the year ended June 30, 2023.
+The Board has recommended the payment of a final dividend of HK\$0.57 per ordinary share (equivalent to approximately RMB0.49 per ordinary share) for the year ended June 30, 2022.

-The final dividend is subject to the approval of the Shareholders at the AGM to be held on October 26, 2023, and will be paid on November 10, 2023 to those Shareholders whose names appear on the Company's register of members on November 2, 2023.
+The final dividend is subject to the approval of the Shareholders at the annual general meeting of the Company (the "AGM") to be held on October 21, 2022, and will be paid on November 3, 2022 to those Shareholders whose names appear on the Company's register of members on October 27, 2022.